-You’ve more than likely heard this before; as a general rule, the experts will tell that you will need $1 million to be financially comfortable in retirement.
+You’ve more than likely heard this before; as a general rule, the experts will tell you that you will need $1 million to be financially comfortable in retirement.
 On the other hand, the Bureau of Labor Statistics shows that the average American age 55 or older spends $49, 279 per year of retirement.

 Now, if you think about it, if you plan on 30 years of retirement you’d spend nearly $1.5 million during that period of time.
-Either way, you’d like to look at it, you’ll get a pretty good idea of how your preparation for retirement compares.
+Either way, if you’d like to look at it, you’ll get a pretty good idea of how your preparation for retirement compares.

 It doesn’t matter at what age you start preparing for your retirement, having debt reduces your ability to increase wealth.
 Paying on high-interest credit cards, expensive cars or any other type of loan takes away from your most valuable asset; your income.

 So, how do you go about eliminating debt?
 I always thought it was to pay off balances with the highest interest rates but then I read a book by Dave Ramsey

 that changed my way of thinking.
 The basic premise is to follow these steps in what Dave refers to as the Snowball Method.